 Moreover, myocarditis is a side effect of cancer therapy with immunotherapy drugs called "immune checkpoint inhibitors".: Although rare, this effect can have serious consequences for patients.
 There are currently no specific markers for the diagnosis of patients susceptible to developing myocarditis during cancer immunotherapy.
 The researchers are currently designing studies to evaluate the potential of the biomarker as a predictor of short-term and longterm risk; the persistence of myocardial inflammation, and the risk of relapse, clinical progression, and adverse ventricular remodeling.
 The CNIC is the sole owner of a patent related to the biomarker and its use for the diagnosis of myocarditis.
-The CNIC is new oveloring its use for the diagnosis of myocarditis.
 The CNIC is now exploring licensing agreements with industrial partners to develop and commercialize this technology in order to make it available for clinical use.